Best Glaze Brush Sets

 Coverage:

-I found the effects they make and the coverage they produce have been excellent.
-These Fan Brushes make Glazing more enjoyable when you feel the glaze sliding on the pottery nice and smooth.
+I found that the effects they create and the coverage they produce have been excellent.
+These Fan Brushes make Glazing more enjoyable when you feel the glaze sliding onto the pottery smoothly.
 These brushes are also good for decorative glazing.
 You can apply thin lines by using the side of your brush.
 Abstract glazing is also fun and easy with these brushes.

 Durability:

 It’s hard to glaze when your bristles are not just right.
-These bristles hold up well and have good consistency with each stroke.
-They also come with a 60-day guaranty and a 12-month replacement warranty.
+These bristles hold up well and maintain consistent stroke-to-stroke consistency.
+They also come with a 60-day guarantee and a 12-month replacement warranty.

 Other Features:

 The AMAGIC Artist Fan Brush Set makes glazing and underglazing fun and easy.
 I love the assortment of sizes to choose from.
-As a potter, you always have different size projects and different decorating styles.
+As a potter, you always have projects of different sizes and decorating styles.

 That’s why there is no way you can have only one size Fan brush.
 I love using the Fan brush for my small and medium-sized projects.
-This Fan brush is not too stiff or soft and holds the glaze on the brush nicely.
+This Fan brush is neither too stiff nor too soft, and it holds the glaze on the brush nicely.

 2. Amagic Anti-Shedding Hog Bristle Brush Set